Ankushkhotpal/npm-sendMsg/README.md

 By default sendMsg uses default message template, but custom message template can also set in constructor like
 ************************************************************************************************************************************
 const SendMsg = require('npm-sendmsg');
-const sendMsg = new SendMsg('http://smsw.co.in/API/WebSMS/Http/v1.0a/', 'username', 'password', 'Your otp is {{otp}}.
-For security reasons, DO NOT share this OTP with anyone');
+const sendMsg = new SendMsg( 'username', 'password', 'routId', 'format' 'Your otp is {{otp}}.For security reasons, DO NOT share this OTP with anyone');
 ************************************************************************************************************************************

 `{{otp}}` expression is used to inject generated otp in message.